bagetter/BaGetter/docs/docs/helm/configuration.md

     statusPropertyName: Status
 ```

 Combine these with `bagetter.extraEnv` for advanced, chart-agnostic tweaks when needed.
+After configuring behavior, validate changes with the [testing checklist](./testing.md).